jacobcons/personal-site/content/_index.md

 A social network site with a twist: you can only post/comment using exclusively emojis

 ## <a href="https://github.com/jacobcons/dfm-scraper" target="_blank">dfm-scraper</a>
-A Web scraper used to grab files used in maths tutoring
+A web scraper used to grab files used in maths tutoring

 ## <a href="https://github.com/jacobcons/airstream-studio" target="_blank">airstream-studio</a>
 Airstream studio's jekyll static site